 Conflicts of interest must be reported immediately Both the Management Board and the Supervisory Board are required to disclose conflicts of interest.
 The members of the Management Board must immediately disclose to the Supervisory Board any material personal interests in transactions of the company and group companies as well as any other conflicts of interest.
 Furthermore, they must also inform the other members of the Management Board of this.
-Members of the Management Board who hold management positions at other companies must work towards a fair balance of interests of the companies involved. participation in roadshows and conferences, as well as publications and disclosures online and is available in the chapter "Shares, Bonds & well as publications and disclosures online and especially on the company website.
+Members of the Management Board who hold management positions at other companies must work towards a fair balance of interests of the companies involved.
+General Meeting and the shareholder structure is available in the chapter "Shares, Bonds & Investor Relations".

+and conferences, which mostly took place virtually in 2020, as well as publications and disclosures online and especially on the company website.
 More details about the company's extensive information activities in this regard is available in the chapter "Shares, Bonds & Investor Relations".